Collapsing the bounded width hierarchy for infinite-domain CSPs: when symmetries are enough: Preliminaries

-Set $k \leq \ell$.
-Clearly not every instance $\instance$ over variables $\V$ of $\Csp(\rel A)$ is $(k,\ell)$-minimal.
-However, every instance $\instance$ is equivalent to a $(k,\ell)$-minimal instance $\instance'$ (i.e., $\instance$ and $\instance'$ have the same set of solutions).
+Let $1\leq m\leq n$, and let $\rel A$ be a relational structure.
+Clearly not every instance $\instance=(\V,\mathcal{C})$ of $\Csp(\rel A)$ is $(m,n)$-minimal.
+However, every instance $\instance$ is \emph{equivalent} to an $(m,n)$-minimal instance $\instance'$ in the sense that $\instance$ and $\instance'$ have the same set of solutions.
 In particular we have that if $\instance'$ is trivial, then $\instance$ has no solutions.
-Moreover, if $\rel A$ is $\omega$-categorical, then $\instance'$ can be computed in time polynomial in the size of $\instance$.
-Indeed, it is enough to introduce a new constraint $A^L$ for every set $L\subseteq\V$ with at most $\ell$ elements to satisfy the first condition.
-Then the algorithm removes tuples (in fact, orbits of tuples with respect to $\Aut(\rel A)$) from the constraints in the instance as long as the second condition is not satisfied.
-Since $\rel A$ is $\omega$-categorical and every relation in $\instance$ is a union of a finite number of orbits of tuples with respect to $\Aut(\rel A)$ the algorithm terminates.
+Moreover, if $\rel A$ is $\omega$-categorical, then the instance $\instance'$ can be computed in only polynomially many steps in the number of variables and constraints as follows.
+First introduce a new constraint $A^L$ for every set $L\subseteq\V$ with at most $n$ elements to satisfy the first condition.
+Then remove orbits with respect to $\Aut(\rel A)$ from the constraints in the instance as long as the second condition is not satisfied.

+To see that $\instance'$ is an instance of $\Csp(\rel A)$, observe that the relation $A^L$ is pp-definable in $\rel A$ for every $L\subseteq \V$ and hence, the instance created from $\instance$ by adding the new constraints is still an instance of $\Csp(\rel A)$.
+Moreover, when the algorithm removes orbits from some constraint, then the new constraint is obtained by a pp-definition from two old constraints and hence, it is pp-definable in $\rel A$.
+Whence, the instance $\instance'$ is an instance of $\Csp(\rel A)$.

+The algorithm just described introduces at most $\sum\limits_{i=1}^n\binom{|\V|}{i}$ new constraints.
+Let $p$ denote the maximum of $n$ and the maximal arity of the relations of $\rel A$.
+Then the algorithm uses only relations of arity at most $p$.
+Note that by the $\omega$-categoricity of $\rel A$, every relation pp-definable in $\rel A$ is a finite union of orbits of tuples with respect to $\Aut(\rel A)$.
+Hence, since in every step the algorithm removes at least one orbit from some constraint and since the number of orbits that can be removed is polynomial in $|\V|+|\constraints|$ by the discussion above, the number of steps of the algorithm is polynomial in $|\V|+|\constraints|$.